-NOTE 47 B: OTHERS
+NOTE 47 C: OTHERS

 - 1. The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - 2.
 The company has not advanced or loaned or invested funds (either borrowed funds or share premium or any other sources or kind of funds) to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding (whether recorded in writing or otherwise) that the Intermediary (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - 3.
 The Company has not received any fund from any person(s) or entity(is), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - 4.
 The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - 5.
 No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - 6.
 Company has not entered any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of the Companies Act, 1956 - 7.
-Kirloskar Industries Limited along with Mr. Atul Kirloskar and Mr. Rahul Kirloskar ('the requisionists'), collectively holding more than one-tenth of the paid-up share capital of the Company had requisitioned for an extra-ordinary general meeting ('EGM') of the shareholders of the Company for appointment of an independent and reputed external entity as an independent forensic auditor for conducting a forensic audit to investigate and i) verify the expenses incurred by the Company on legal, professional and consultancy charges over the past 6 (six) years, and the affairs of the Company ii) verify all records, books of accounts, minute books, other documents of company and iii) examine the conduct of Board of Directors of company including independent directors.
-Accordingly, Notice dated 16th November 2022 for convening EGM along with statement setting out material facts was sent to the shareholders of the Company and the EGM was conducted on 8th December 2022 by the Company.
-As per the voting results of the said EGM, the resolution as proposed by the requisitionists was defeated since it was not passed by a the majority of the votes of the shareholders, present/ participating and voting. - 8.
+Company has not made any contribution to the political parties during FY 2023-24.
+(PY: NIL) - 8.
 Previous year's figure have been regrouped, wherever required.